Home sliced in half as tree crashes through Virginia Beach mobile home

 The owners, Dave and Nightstar Stough, were home and in bed when the wind started picking up, sending a massive tree through their roof.

-Fortunately the family was not harmed and they were able to rescue their dogs and rabbits.
+Fortunately, the family was not harmed and they were able to rescue their dogs and rabbits.
 They have two cats who they think are OK as well, as they are both outdoor cats.

 Dave told his wife Nightstar, "Well, we don't have a kitchen anymore," when he first saw the tree coming through the roof.
 The two made it outside as neighbors ran to their aid.
 They remain shaken up, but grateful for their lives.